 You can see a clear difference between the picture taken with auto mode and the one-shot with a vivid color option in the following image.
 The colors of the latter photo are a bit saturated, suitable for social media posts, but at the same time, you cannot see any loss of details.

 Super macro can let you go really close to very tiny subjects, but sometimes it is hard to isolate a single subject from the entire scene.
 In the following picture, we had to take multiple shots up close with our shaky hands to capture a single bean.

 Simultaneously, you do not face any issue while taking a picture of a group of miniature objects in the macro mode.

-We tried separating Vermicelli and capture a single string, but the phone’s super macro mode struggles at such a minuscule level.
+We tried separating Vermicelli and capturing a single string, but the phone’s super macro mode struggles at such a minuscule level.
 Let us remind you again that it’s tough for a mobile phone to shoot such a tiny thing without a tripod, but the credit goes to P30 Pro for showing the skillset.